When you start losing weight on tirzepatide, you expect to feel better. This tirzepatide gallbladder gallstones resource covers the essential...

 What Happens If You Develop Gallstones

 Silent gallstones (no symptoms).
-If gallstones are found incidentally on an imaging study but are not causing problems, your provider will typically recommend monitoring.
+If gallstones are found incidentally on an imaging study but aren't causing problems, your provider will typically recommend monitoring.
 You can usually continue tirzepatide.
 Your provider may adjust your dose to slow the rate of weight loss and recommend dietary modifications to reduce further stone formation.

 Symptomatic gallstones.
-If you are having gallbladder attacks, the most common treatment is cholecystectomy, the surgical removal of the gallbladder.
+If you're having gallbladder attacks, the most common treatment is cholecystectomy, the surgical removal of the gallbladder.
 This is one of the most frequently performed surgeries in the United States and is typically done laparoscopically with a short recovery time.
 You can live a completely normal life without a gallbladder.

 Medication for gallstones.
 In some cases, a medication called ursodeoxycholic acid (ursodiol) can be prescribed to dissolve cholesterol gallstones.
 This is sometimes used preventively in patients undergoing bariatric surgery or rapid weight loss.
 Talk to your provider about whether preventive ursodiol makes sense for your situation.